laurenlucero/laurenlucero/README.md

-### Hi, Hola, Salam, Konichiwa, Nihao, Buon giorno, Jambo 👋
+### Hi, Hola, Shalom, Konichiwa, Nihao, Buon giorno, Jambo 👋

 <!--
 **laurenlucero/laurenlucero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.